Spain to shake up state railways, allow competition

 Renfe, meanwhile, will be split into four segments overseeing businesses such as mercantile rail operations and maintenance.

-Trade unions have raised concerns over whether the reforms would accelerate a privatization of Renfe, which employs about 13,850 people.
+Trade unions have raised concerns over whether the reforms would accelerate a privatisation of Renfe, which employs about 13,850 people.

-However, they said last month that they had assurances from the government that any privatization would take place in line with European Union plans to privatize passenger rail networks, which is unlikely to happen before 2014.
+However, they said last month that they had assurances from the government that any privatisation would take place in line with European Union plans to privatise passenger rail networks, which is unlikely to happen before 2014.

 Spain’s government said that it wanted to improve prices for passengers by allowing private operators to compete in areas such as high-speed lines by next July.